-SpareBank 1 SR-Bank has established a performance-based bonus scheme that covers all employees of the parent bank (and some subsidiaries), including executive personnel.
-Performance bonuses are set at an equal percentage of fixed remuneration, and can, as a maximum, equal 10.0%.
+SpareBank 1 SR-Bank has established a performance-based bonus scheme that covers all employees of the parent bank, including executive personnel.
+Performance bonuses are set as an equal percentage of fixed salary, and can, as a maximum, amount to 10.0%, although not more than EUR 20,000 based on the exchange rate at the time of payment.
+The limit of EUR 20,000 does not apply to those in the executive management team who can receive an individual bonus, including the CEO.
 The performance bonus must be determined by the board based on the financial targets achieved.
 For executive personnel who have earned individual variable remuneration, performance bonuses are paid based on the same principles as the individual scheme.
 For executive personnel who do not have an individual variable remuneration scheme, performance bonuses are paid entirely in cash.

 The group executive management team also has an individual bonus scheme.
-The measurement parameters in the performance-based bonus scheme must be based on the achievement of objectives related to the following main criteria: long-term financial targets, financial and non-financial targets related to the fiscal year, and a discretionary bonus element.
-The discretionary assessment must take account of good management, interaction, compliance with the group's core values and external laws, rules, routines, policies and good business practice.
+The measurement parameters in the performance-based bonus scheme must be based on the achievement of objectives related to the following main criteria: long-term financial targets, strategic financial and non-financial targets related to the fiscal year, and a discretionary bonus element.
+The discretionary assessment must take account of good management, interaction, compliance with the group's core values and external laws, rules, routines, policies and good business practice, as well as special focus areas for the current year.

 To ensure a good balance between fixed remuneration and variable remuneration, an upper limit has been set for how large a percentage of fixed remuneration variable remuneration can equal.
-For the group executive management team, this has been set to a maximum of 40% including the performance bonus, while the head of SR-Markets has their own special scheme involving an upper limit of 100% of fixed remuneration.
-The primary reasons for the differentiation are how income is generated in that part of the business and adaptation to an industry standard for the capital market area.
+For the executive management team, it is set at a maximum of 40% including performance bonus.
 In order for the employee's contribution to the institution's profit to catch cyclical fluctuations, the measurement period for variable remuneration is a minimum of 2 years.
 Special rules have been established for the group executive management team where parts of the bonus are viewed over 3 years and the rest over the past year.
 Bonuses can be curtailed or cancelled completely if the group's financial situation or other circumstances suggest that it would not be responsible to award a bonus.
 Such a determination is made by the board.

 The remuneration paid to employees with control responsibilities must be independent of the results of the business area they supervise.
-The EVP, Risk Management, EVP, HR and Business Support and EVP, Compliance, therefore, do not receive variable remuneration beyond a performance bonus.
+The Executive Vice President Risk Management and Executive Vice President Compliance therefore do not receive variable remuneration other than a performance bonus.